-Environmental Health have advised that they have no objections to the proposed development subject to a number of conditions.
-These include the prior submission of a construction phase Environmental Management Plan (to include mitigation measures with regards to noise, waste and dust), hours of operation, the prior submission of a noise mitigation scheme, prior submission of lighting details, the developer shall provide Electric Vehicle infrastructure into at least 10% of parking spaces proposed, the prior submission of a scheme to minimise dust emissions from demolition/construction and a contaminated land informative.
+Environmental Health advised in response the previous submission that they have no objections to the proposed development subject to a number of conditions.
+These include the prior submission of a construction phase Environmental Management Plan (to include mitigation measures with regards to noise, waste and dust), hours of operation, the prior submission of a noise mitigation scheme, prior submission of lighting details and a contaminated land informative.

-As such, subject to conditions, it is considered that the proposal would be acceptable in terms of amenity and Policies BE.1 and BE.6 of the Local Plan.
+As such, subject to conditions and informatives, it is considered that the proposal would be acceptable in terms of amenity and Policies BE.1 and BE.6 of the Local Plan.